buzden/deptycheck/README.md

 ```

 > **Note**
+>
-> Notice that all generators listed in `oneOf` are meant to be distributed uniformly between each other as a whole thing.
+> All generators listed in `oneOf` are meant to be distributed uniformly between each other as a whole thing.
 > That is, in `genMoreStrings` values `"one"`, `"two"` and `"three"` have the same probability to be generated
 > and this probability is `2/3` of probability for `"more"` or `"even more"` to appear.